pradeephubgit/appsignal-docs/source/nodejs/configuration/index.html.md

 To separate the errors and performance issues that occur in the "development" environment and those in "production", it's possible to set the environment in which the application is running with the `NODE_ENV` environment variable.

-If you activate AppSignal per environment, you can set the the `active` property of the options you pass into the constructor conditionally:
+If you activate AppSignal per environment, you can set the `active` property of the options you pass into the constructor conditionally:

 ```js
 const appsignal = new Appsignal({